 All the RIGHT exercises that you need to do can be done with the Lebert EQualizer, but these exercises can be done without equipment using your own bodyweight.
 It does not take much time- just a bit of effort for amazing muscle transformation!
-Of course, always consult your doctor before staring any exercise program.
+Of course, always consult your doctor before starting any exercise program.

 You have to work your legs!
 They are the biggest muscle in your body and squats are the #1 exercise you need to start doing.
 The major mistake people make with squats is pushing their knees forward and not sitting down low enough.

 Of course, if you have any limitations, you should hire a trainer to help you get started right.